esraa-hamed/LibraryManagementSystem-Backend/README.md

 Notes (NodeJs):
 - Open LibrarySystem folder in vscode
-- Open a new terminal inside the folder and write --> node server.js
+- Open a new terminal inside the folder and write:
+- npm i express -- save
+- node server.js
 - Test queries using browser or postman --> http://localhost:3000

 Notes (PostgreSQL):